-Over 80% of Singapore business websites target keywords their customers never search for, because agencies start with tools, not customer research.
+Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

-Buying-intent keywords with lower volume convert 8-12x better than high-volume browsing keywords.
+Buying-intent keywords with lower volume consistently outperform high-volume browsing keywords for lead generation.
 Volume is vanity.
 Intent is revenue.

-Technical SEO issues like slow page speed and missing structured data affect 70-85% of Singapore business websites and are usually fixable in under a day.
+Technical SEO issues like slow page speed and missing structured data are extremely common and usually fixable in under a day.

 If your SEO consultant cannot tell you how many customers came from organic search last month, nothing else in their report matters.

-The difference between SEO that produces revenue and SEO that produces reports is 3 weeks of research that most agencies skip.
+The difference between SEO that produces revenue and SEO that produces reports is research depth that most agencies skip.

-That is $5,727 per patient.
-For a clinic where the average treatment is worth $800.
+Imagine spending $63,000 on SEO and getting 11 customers.
+That works out to $5,727 per customer.
+For a business where the average transaction is worth $800.

-When I audited his website, I found the exact same 5 mistakes I see in almost every Singapore business that hires an SEO agency.
+The same 5 mistakes show up across Singapore business websites over and over again.
 I am going to walk you through each one.
 But first, you need to understand something that most SEO consultants will never tell you.

 Here is the part where most blog posts would tell you "SEO is important for your business" and list some generic tips.
 I am not going to do that.